This is the main machine learning (ML) guide. It provides an overview of ML capabilities in Azure Databricks and Apache Spark.

 - Managing and deploying models from a variety of ML libraries to a variety of model serving and inference platforms (MLflow Models).

-MLflow is in Alpha.
+MLflow is in Beta.
 For information about MLflow, see the MLflow documentation.

 To provide a ready-to-go environment for machine learning and data science, Azure Databricks has developed Databricks Runtime ML, a machine learning runtime that contains multiple popular libraries, including TensorFlow, Keras, and XGBoost.
 It also supports distributed TensorFlow training using Horovod.
 Databricks Runtime ML frees you from having to install and configure these libraries on your Spark cluster yourself.